mzimmer77/Engineering_4_Notebook/README.md

 ### Wiring

-My PICO was plugged in and a LED was plugged into the GPO and the ground rail I also had a 200 OHM resistor on the ground rail and the GND pin.
+My PICO was plugged in and an LED was plugged into the GPO and the ground rail I also had a 200 OHM resistor on the ground rail and the GND pin.

 ### Code
 ![My Code](https://github.com/mzimmer77/Engineering_4_Notebook/blob/main/raspberry-pi/MorsecodeP2.py).

 ### Reflection
+I added to the Morse Code P1 by integrating an LED which I made blink in Morse code when it translated from English.
+The use of if statements was crucial for this project so the LED would be on unless all of the different if possiblities would happen.
+The LED would also not blink whenever "dot_time, dash_time, between_letters, between_words" and the other ones would turn it on.

 &nbsp;